 What is a focal point?

-A focal point is an element in your art show display that will draw people in and give them a starting point for exploring your work.
+A focal point in your art show display will draw people in and give them a starting point for exploring your work.
 Focal points can be created using color, height, light, or a combination of these elements.